+B.06.1 Action

-B.06.1 The company publicly discloses all payments it makes to sub-national and national governments, providing disaggregated data on a project-level basis. • EITI 4.1; 4.6; 4.7; 4.8 • GRI Disclosure 201-1 Action Can your company demonstrate at the corporate level that it: a.
-Publicly discloses project-level disaggregated information on all the payments made to sub-national and national governments? b.
-Makes this information freely available on the company's main website? c.
+The company publicly discloses all payments it makes to subnational and national governments, providing disaggregated data on a project-level basis.

+• EITI 4.1; 4.6; 4.7; 4.8

+- a.
+Publicly discloses project-level disaggregated information on all the payments made to sub-national and national governments? - b.
+Makes this information freely available on the company's main website? - c.
 Updates this information on a yearly basis?